TrendingTechnology/saga/readme.md

 assert @assert
 ```

 Identifiers can also prefix a string literal.
-Quoted identifiers are not compared like regular identifiers.
+Quoted identifiers are not compared case-insensitively like regular identifiers.

 ```coffee
 val @'x\nx' = 10